Writing style

-What is the difference between formal and informal writing?
+What is the difference between formal and informal writing styles?

 Informal writing: